vboughner/bixby-capsule-with-aws/docs/05-api-gateway-setup.md

 - repeat the process above, but use `prod` everywhere instead of `dev`

-When you are done, you will have two deployment stages, `dev` and `prod`, and each wil have a stage environment variable called `env` that has a value equal gto the stage name.
+When you are done, you will have two deployment stages, `dev` and `prod`, and each wil have a stage environment variable called `env` that has a value equal to the stage name.

 ## Make the Gateway API Dynamic